Day of the Dead (1985 film): Filming

+Filming took place in the fall of 1984 at locations in Pennsylvania and Florida.
+All above-ground scenes were filmed at several locations around Florida, where Romero was living at the time.
+The opening scene was filmed in the downtown area of Fort Myers, Florida.

 Release and reception

 Subsequent to its theatrical release, the film has grossed over 30 million dollars worldwide.
 Day of the Dead would earn most of its gross revenue when the film was released internationally on VHS format, and later DVD and Blu-ray.
 This is in contrast to the film's poor box-office reception when it was released in cinemas.